danskernesdigitalebibliotek/dpl-cms/documentation/local-development.md

 1. Place the files dump in the [files-backup](../files-backup) directory, be aware that the directory is only allowed to contain a single `.tar.gz` file.
 2. Start a local environment using `task dev:reset`
-3. Restore the filesš by running `task dev:files:restore`
+3. Restore the filesš by running `task dev:restore:files`